Performance is not enough: the story told by a Rashomon quartet

 Today, the \emph{Rashomon effect} is being studied from various perspectives.
-For example, \citet{MCRRudin} introduces \emph{Rashomon set} to define the importance of a variable not for a single model, but for an entire class of predictive models.
-For linear models, this set can be studied analytically, but in the general case, a~proper characterisation of \emph{Rashomon set} is a challenge yet to be solved~\citep{RudinChallenges}. \citet{Kasia} uses \emph{Rashomon set} to segment machine learning models with respect to their behaviour, allowing for better analysis of the data generating process.
-Complex models, such as tree ensembles and neural networks, are relatively difficult to characterise due to having a large number of parameters.
-Model visualization techniques are attractive alternatives to performance measures; both focusing on the statistical perspective~\citep{WickhamCH15}, as well as the predictive one~\citep[e.g.][]{ema2021}.
+For example, \citet{MCRRudin} introduces \emph{Rashomon set} to define the importance of a variable not for a single model but for an entire class of predictive models.
+With linear models, the Rashomon set can be studied analytically, but in the general case, proper characterization of such a set is a challenge yet to be solved~\citep{RudinChallenges}. \citet{Kasia} uses \emph{Rashomon set} to segment machine learning models with respect to their behavior, allowing for better analysis of the data-generating process.
+Complex models, such as tree ensembles and neural networks, are relatively difficult to characterize due to having a large number of parameters.
+Model visualization techniques are valuable alternatives to performance measures, both focusing on the statistical perspective~\citep{WickhamCH15}, as well as the predictive one~\citep[e.g.][]{ema2021}.
 While conventionally, \emph{Rashomon effect} is used to refer to analyzing diverging models, \citet{baniecki2023grammar} adheres to it in juxtaposing complementary explanations for a more comprehensive visual model analysis.

-In deep learning, where model complexity increases exponentially, an aggregation of prediction explanations can be used to quantify consistency between the model set~\citep[see e.g.][]{watson2022agree}.
+In deep learning, where model complexity increases exponentially, an aggregation of explanations can be used to quantify consistency between the model set~\citep[see e.g.][]{watson2022agree}.
 Finally, \citet{gelman2023causal} introduce \emph{Causal quartets} to show that a single value of average causal effect may represent very different causal patterns, even on simple synthetic data.